djatoesp/reco/README.md

 # reco
-R-ECO: An R script to measure the supply of urban ecosys-tem services in Europe
+R-ECO: An R script to measure the supply of urban ecosystem services in Europe